greggman/webgpu-dev-extension/README.md

   <img src="https://greggman.github.io/webgpu-dev-extension/screenshots/without-extension.png" width="600">

 ---
+### Show Shader Errors

+If a shader module gets an error, shows the entire shader in the JS console.

+Normally shader errors only show the line the error happened on.

+---
 ### Add Descriptors

   Adds the descriptors used to create many objects to those objects.
 For example: